Climate of Brazil: Snowfall

-Snow in Brazil often happens in winter in the mountains of Rio Grande do Sul, Santa Catarina, and Paraná, and is rarer at lower elevations.
+Snow in Brazil often falls in winter in the mountains of Rio Grande do Sul, Santa Catarina, and Paraná, but it is rarer at lower elevations.
 It is possible, but very rare, in the states of São Paulo, Rio de Janeiro, Minas Gerais, and Mato Grosso do Sul.
 The greatest snowfall recorded in the country occurred in Vacaria on 7 August 1879, when more than 2 m of snow accumulated on the ground.
 Other significant snowfalls where more than 1 m of snow accumulated happened on 20 July 1957 in São Joaquim and 15 June 1985, in Pico das Agulhas Negras.
 São Joaquim has the most snowy days of any settlement in Brazil.

 Snow has been recorded in Curitiba during several years, but has not accumulated significantly since 1975.
 In 2013, snow hit several municipalities, including Curitiba.
 Snow has also occurred in Porto Alegre, but is very rare.